19hours/sg-statutes/Acts/Architects Act.md

 17\.
 Every registered architect shall, on payment of the prescribed fee, be entitled to receive a certificate of registration under the hand of the Registrar.

-### Amendment of register of architects
+### Amendment of registers

 17A\.
-The Registrar shall —
+The Registrar must —

-(a) amend the register of architects when there is any alteration which may come to his knowledge in the name, address or other relevant particulars of any registered architect;
+(a) amend any register kept and maintained under section 8(1) when there is any alteration which may come to the Registrar’s knowledge in the name, address or other relevant particulars of any person registered;

-(b) correct any error in any entry in the register of architects; and
+(b) correct any error in any entry in any such register; and

-(c) remove from the register of architects the name of any person —
+(c) remove from any such register the name of any person —

 (i) whose name has been ordered to be removed under any provision of this Act; or

 (ii) who is deceased.

-[28/2005 wef 01/12/2005]
+[Act 20 of 2017 wef 06/10/2017]

 ### Removal of name and particulars from register of architects